 Everything they prepare can be eaten on the premises or ordered to take away.
 They have a large menu of coffees of all kinds that you can accompany with their delicious croissants, baguettes with various fillings or sandwiches called Breakfast rolls.
-Another of their best known (and British) dishes is the porridge they serve at breakfast time.
+Another of their most famous (and British) dishes is the porridge they serve at breakfast time.

-Of course, they also have in their menu the traditional English Milky Tea, as well as a great hot chocolate that feels great on any London winter day.
+Of course, they also have in their menu the traditional English Milky Tea, as well as a great hot chocolate that feels great on any winter day in London.
 In short, although it may not be part of any gastronomic tour of London, this place is a great option to recharge your batteries.

 - Where: Unit 4, Royal Festival Hall

-- Recommended dish: try the special breakfast porridge
+- Recommended dish: dare to try the special breakfast porridge.

-Recommended if... you want to have a quick but tasty breakfast to give you the strength you need to face an exhausting day of sightseeing.
+Recommended if... you want to have a quick but tasty breakfast to give you the necessary strength for an exhausting day of sightseeing.

-5. The best atmosphere near the London Eye at All Bar One Waterloo
+5. The best atmosphere near the London Eye at the All Bar One Waterloo

 Although you can go for lunch at noon, if you want to enjoy the essence of this pub it is best to dine there.
-This, in addition, will also allow you to go up or, at least, contemplate the London Eye at night, a spectacle that I assure you that you will not forget.
+This will also allow you to go up or, at least, contemplate the London Eye at night, a spectacle that I assure you will not forget.

 The All Bar One Waterloo has an extensive menu ranging from morning coffee to evening drinks, through a series of dishes and what they call tapas, somewhat removed from the Spanish concept.
-It is also worth sharing a good bottle of wine, always checking the price beforehand.
+Likewise, it is worth sharing a good bottle of wine, always checking the price beforehand.